 With so many insurers to choose from, life insurance can be overwhelming.
 AccuQuote can cut down on research by comparing policies from top-rated carriers.
 Its agents aren’t loyal to one particular company, and they’re well-equipped to help you to find the best possible policy.
 But you’ll have to input your contact details to get a quote, and possibly deal with persistent sales tactics.

 Expand your options by comparing life insurance companies on your own.

 What types of life insurance does AccuQuote offer?

 AccuQuote doesn’t actually sell life insurance.
 It’s a free marketplace that compares quotes from a bunch of top-rated providers, including AIG, American National, Banner, Fidelity Life, Guardian, MetLife, Mutual of Omaha, Pacific Life, Protective Life, Prudential and Transamerica.

 The quoting engine supports policies for people aged 18 to 85, with face amounts between $50,000 and $10 million.

 You can search for the following types of coverage:

-Is also known as second-to-die insurance.
-It covers two individuals — typically a married couple — and the death benefit is paid after both policyholders have died.
+- Survivorship life insurance.
+Also known as second-to-die insurance, this policy covers two individuals — typically a married couple — and the death benefit is paid after both policyholders have died.

-Is designed to pay for funeral and burial costs.
-It’s open to people between 50 and 80 years old, and doesn’t require a medical exam.
+- Final expense insurance.
+Designed to pay for funeral and burial costs, this policy is open to people between 50 and 80 years old, and doesn’t require a medical exam.